 For over twenty years France has been my home.
 I have collected stories along the way, but it was here that I got to know my French family and found my deepest inspiration.
 When I finally settled down in Provence I discovered some of the most moving stories I had ever heard from my own family.
 I have written poetry, children's books, short stories, and essays, but my current project, the story of my tante Helene is my first long-form creative non-fiction piece.

-My first book of poems, Trail of Stones, with illustrations by Anthony Browne was published in 1990 by Knopf in New York and Walker Books in London.
+I was lucky to work with the great children's book author and artist Anthony Browne on my first book of poems, Trail of Stones, published in 1990 by Knopf in New York and Walker Books in London.
 Poems from this collection have been widely anthologized and turned into a theatrical production in Germany and Luxemburg.
-Publisher's Weekly reviewed it as a "stunning collection."

-My second book, The Night Shimmy, (Knopf, 1991) a children's book with the same illustrator has been translated into seven languages.
-Last year, it was published in Chinese.
-It is still in print.
+My second book, also with Anthony, The Night Shimmy, (Knopf, 1991) has been translated into eight languages. and is still in print.

 My third children's book Ruth and the Greenbook (Lerner, 2010) received awards and recognition including the ALA 2011 Most Notable Middle Grade Reader, Whitney and Scott Cordozo Award for Children's Literature, Honor book for the Jane Adam's Peace Prize, and most recently was named "one of ten books all Georgians should read" the Georgia Advisory Book Council.
 It is currently on its 14th edition.